Extra Payment Mortgage Calculator

 Extra Payments vs. Savings

-It may be weird to think of making extra payments as an "investment", but it turns out that making extra payments is nearly identical to placing the money in a savings plan.
+It may be weird to think of making additional payments as an "investment", but it turns out that making extra payments is nearly identical to placing the money in a savings plan.
 If the mortgage interest rate is the same as for the savings plan, then the amount of reduced interest expense from making extra payments is identical to the amount of interest "gained" in the savings plan (assuming both rates are fixed and compound monthly).
 The main difference is that with a savings plan (or other similar investment), the cash is more readily available.

 Other Questions